-P1000246 Croatia was amazing – exactly the holiday I needed.
-I won’t go through our full itinerary day by day, but there were some highlights… Split was ok, not overly exciting, but I enjoyed the art gallery, and we did see the statue of Gregory of Nin (recognised to be one of the fathers P1000306of the Croatian language) who apparently brings good luck if you touch his big toe (not so sure about that!).
-There was also a hill which was also home to a zoo, with some cute bunnies and some rather sad looking bears
+Croatia was amazing – exactly the holiday I needed.
+I won’t go through our full itinerary day by day, but there were some highlights… Split was ok, not overly exciting, but I enjoyed the art gallery, and we did see the statue of Gregory of Nin (recognised to be one of the fathers

-P1000344 Hvar Island was beautiful, with amazing sea views, and the fort on top of the hill (and a lovely bar/restaurant part way up serving lovely homemade wine) From Hvar we hired a boat for the day, which was great fun, and Mark got to swim around looking at lots of fishes (whilst I P1000434lazed about reading a book and working on my tan!)
+Hvar Island was beautiful, with amazing sea views, and the fort on top of the hill (and a lovely bar/restaurant part way up serving lovely homemade wine) From Hvar we hired a boat for the day, which was great fun, and Mark got to swim around looking at lots of fishes (whilst I

-P1000505 Dubrovnik was also lovely, although P1000520exhausting – there were a lot of steps to climb up and down!
+exhausting – there were a lot of steps to climb up and down!
 The ‘old town’ is all contained within the city walls, and it was great walking around the tops of the walls – there were some fantastic views.

 We looked round a number of the assorted churches, and some of them had some beautiful artwork – there was a particularly beautiful series of textured paintings in the Cathedral, but unfortunately I couldn’t get a photo of them.

-P1000580 We went on a half day kayak excursion to one of the islands, which is home to an old monastery, and a beautiful olive grove where we had a mini picnic of wine, bread and olives.
+We went on a half day kayak excursion to one of the islands, which is home to an old monastery, and a beautiful olive grove where we had a mini picnic of wine, bread and olives.

-The food was very Italian, with a lot of pizza and ice cream (burnt off by all the stairs and the kayaking, obviously!) and P1000254also a lot of sea food.
-My top discoveries of the trip were peanut PateBig butter flavour wotsits called Kroki Kroket and Rio Mare tuna spread (which I had the last time I came to Croatia with Mum, so had to bring some P1000264back!)
-We ate well, but all in all, the scenery, and also being able to spend P1000312 time together just the two of us were the highlights of the trip, rather than the food.
+The food was very Italian, with a lot of pizza and ice cream (burnt off by all the stairs and the kayaking, obviously!) and also a lot of sea food.
+My top discoveries of the trip were peanut

 Since returning, a lot has already happened – I have a new housemate, Helen, and a new job, which I started today, but I’ll post about those things later!

-1. Hello cuz, how's things??!
+Hello cuz, how's things??!
 I didn't know you blogged too!
 Hope the new job's going well and would love to have you and Mark over for dinner soon xx

 ReplyDelete